pyc-team/pytorch_concepts/examples/contributing/dataset.md

 ### 1.6 Complete Example Template

-See `torch_concepts/data/dataset/bnlearn.py` for a complete reference implementation.
+See `torch_concepts/data/datasets/bnlearn.py` for a complete reference implementation.

 ## Part 2: Implementing the DataModule Class

 The DataModule handles data splitting, transformations, and integration with PyTorch Lightning.
-Place it in `conceptarium/conceptarium/data/datamodules/your_datamodule.py`.
+Place it in `torch_concepts/data/datamodules/your_datamodule.py`.

 ### 2.1 Basic DataModule (Extends Default)

-Your datamodule should extend `ConceptDataModule`.
+Your datamodule should extend `ConceptDataModule` from `torch_concepts.data.base.datamodule`.

 ```python
 from env import DATA_ROOT